SunStarSys/pty/README.md

 # RELEASE NOTES:

+## Changes with v1.1.9:

+- STTY_NAME env var to driver cmd

+- /tmp/ptyon-$USER/* to mark when driver is enabled

+- ttyname, echoon, echooff binaries added

 ## Changes with v1.1.8:

 - url automation in pty-driver.pl

 - ansible vault automation in pty-driver.pl

-## Changes with v1.1.9:

-- STTY_NAME env var to driver cmd

-- /tmp/ptyon-$USER/* to mark when driver is enabled

-- ttyname binary added

 ## Changes with v1.1.7: